-GST which is the short form used for Goods and Services Tax is an indirect tax that was introduced by the Government of India for replacing all other indirect taxes like Sales Tax, Service Tax, Excise Duty, and so on.
-GST basically shall be levied on the supply of certain goods and services and is applicable all over the country, India.
+GST, which stands for Goods and Services Tax, is an indirect tax introduced by the Government of India to replace various other indirect taxes, including Sales Tax, Service Tax, Excise Duty, and others.
+GST is basically levied on the supply of certain goods and services and is applicable throughout India.

-In the tax regime, we can say that all the players of the market ranging from the manufacturer to the consumer should pay GST when they undertake the supply of goods or services on which the same is applicable.
-The manufacturer will be paying GST on the raw materials purchased for production and would then be adding value to product.
-The service provider will have to pay GST on the product along with value-added by the provider on the same, which when coming to the retailer is also same with regard to the products which they have obtained from the manufacturer or distributor for being sold to the consumers.
-Finally, the consumer will purchase the goods or avail of the services on which they should be paying the GST as per applicable rates prescribed by the GST Acts in place.
+In the tax regime, we can say that all the players of the market, ranging from the manufacturer to the consumer, should pay GST when they undertake the supply of goods or services on which the same is applicable.
+The manufacturer will pay GST on the raw materials purchased for production and then add value to the product.
+The service provider will have to pay GST on the product, along with any value added by the provider.
+This is also the case for the retailer, who will pay GST on the products they obtain from the manufacturer or distributor for sale to consumers.
+Finally, the consumer will purchase the goods or avail of the services on which they should be paying the GST as per the applicable rates prescribed by the GST Acts in place.

-Being a vast country with multiple states, and multiple indirect taxes have made it difficult for the business owners both domestic and foreign entities operating in India, to cope with the same.
-For ease of such business owners and the consumers who were knowingly or unknowingly paying huge amounts of taxes in different names and even where there was the cascading effect of taxes, GST Law was a saviour for everyone involved in the same.
+Being a vast country with multiple states and various indirect taxes, it has made it difficult for business owners, both domestic and foreign entities operating in India, to cope with these complexities.
+For the ease of business owners and consumers who were unknowingly or knowingly paying vast amounts of taxes under different names, and even where there was a cascading effect of taxes, the GST Law was a saviour for everyone involved.

 (ii) the person receiving the service is located in a foreign country;